gsoules/MkDocs/digital-archive/docs/technology/mysql.md

 -   Run MySQL Workbench again
 -   [Open the database](#open-a-database) to verify that you can connect to it

-## Copy a server database to use on localhost
+## Copy a database to use on another server

 Follow these steps to copy a production database to use for testing on a local development server.